 For years, SLIVER07 was maintained by Tobias Heimann, but in 2019 we ported the old website to grand-challenge.org.
 Through this website, SLIVER07 continues.
 You can browse the results of various systems, and read papers and descriptions about the methods that have been applied to the SLIVER07 data set.
 If you want to join the competition, you can register, download training and test data, and submit the results of your own algorithms, provided you adhere to and agree with the rules.
 More information is available in the answers to frequently asked questions.

 SLIVER07 was organized by Tobias Heimann, Bram van Ginneken, and Martin Styner.
-The original website was ported to grand-challenges.org by Gabriel Humpire and James Meakin and started to receive new submission end of February 2019.
+The original website was ported to grand-challenge.org by Gabriel Humpire and started to receive new submission end of February 2019.
 Initially a range of submissions without proper description file were submitted.
 As of May 2019, we manually check if submissions are accompanied by a proper description file or URL.
-Send questions to email@example.com.